saranyavsr/Data-Science-Competitions/README.md

 ## Image-Classification (On-going Competition)

+Traffic congestion seems to be at an all-time high.
+Machine Learning methods must be developed to help solve traffic problems.
 The goal of this competition is to analyze features extracted from traffic images depicting different objects to determine their type as one of 11 classes, noted by integers 1-11: car, suv, small_truck, medium_truck, large_truck, pedestrian, bus, van, people, bicycle, and motorcycle.
 The object classes are heavily imbalanced.
+For example, the training data contains 10375 cars but only 3 bicycles and 0 people.
+Classes in the test data are similarly distributed.
+The input to analysis will not be the images themselves, but rather features extracted from the images.

 ### Dataset
 An image can be can be described by many different types of features.
 In the training and test datasets, images are described as 887-dimensional vectors, composed by concatenating the following features: